-Real Estate is the #1 economic driver of the Downbeach area.
-Nope, it’s not tourism.
+Real Estate, construction & Real Estate related services are the TOP economic drivers of the Downbeach area.
+(Nope, it’s not tourism)

 Over the years, Margate, Ventnor and Longport homeowners smartly cashed out when their modest properties were fetching lofty values.
 Modest housing was torn down to make way for multi-million dollar vacation homes.

 With a robust amount of annual transactions, let’s review one particular, sometimes prickly portion of the home buying and selling process.
 Picking a real estate agent, then understanding how your relationship with that agent, will work.

 Margate, Ventnor and Longport is a densely packed, ultra-competitive, real estate marketplace.
 That means we need a deeper dive into this thing called Dual Agency.
 This is where the same real estate agent/brokerage, represents both the buyer and seller, in the same real estate transaction.

 - Single-Agent Dual Agency: agent represents both a buyer and seller for the same property.

 - Dual Agency: Two agents from real estate office representing both buyer and seller.

 The Consumer Federation of America warns:Buyers and sellers don’t always know whose interest the real estate agent is representing.
 This national consumer watchdog is calling for states to ban dual agency and make agency disclosures less confusing,